Convenient and cozy: This small historic hotel has big rooms, a casual atmosphere, and is centrally located in Anchorage.

 Big Hotel Perks, Little Hotel Vibe

 Many guests are drawn to the spacious, 500-square-foot rooms.
 Inside, you’ll find top-of-the-line beds and luxury bedding, sleeper sofa beds, and plenty of elbow room.
 You can choose from 25 queen-bedroom suites (which offer more privacy with a separate living room, kitchen, and two TVs), four king bedrooms (which have a more open floor plan), or two double bedrooms (2 double beds and an open floor plan).
 Since the suites feature a full kitchen with dishwasher, refrigerator, and microwave, you’ll feel right at home.
 To make your life even easier, the Anchorage Grand also offers an onsite washer and dryer.
+Looking to stay awhile?
+Monthly rates are available.

 A Piece of Anchorage’s Architectural History